YoCodingMonster/OpenFreezeCenter/README.md

 - After making the above requirements available manually. open terminal inside the extracted folder ```MSI-Deagon-Center-for-Linux``` directory and run.
 - ```sudo python3 GUI-MSI-DC-L.py```
 - This will open the GUI app for the first time.
+- App will create ```conf.txt``` file. it will contain all your configurations and fan curve values. deleting that file will reset all your fan curves.
 # Error after installing
 # ERROR 1
 - if error is produced saying ```in monitoring_int with open(EC_IO_FILE,'r+b') as file: FileNotFoundError: [Errno 2] No such file or directory: '/sys/kernel/debug/ec/ec0/io' Exception in thread Thread-1:``` then you have to install all the repositories mentioned in the readme file above.
 DO NOT SKIP ANY ONE OF THEM!. if this method dosent work then follow next step.